Updated: May 10

 Grease cake pan with butter.

-Lay parchment paper onto the pan, with sides hanging out as the cake will rise during baking process.
+Lay parchment paper onto the pan, with sides hanging out as the cake will rise during the baking process.

-It don't have to be lined perfectly.
+It doesn't have to be lined perfectly.

 *Before mixing process, make sure all the ingredients are at room temperature.*

 Add cream cheese and stevia into a large bowl or a stand mixer.

 Using a hand or stand mixer, whisk until light and fluffy.